By Priority — Quick Answer

 14-day combination trip (not 7 days)

-Completing the full African bucket list in 7 days isn't realistic.
-Tanzania Northern Circuit delivers Big Five + migration.
-For gorilla trekking, Rwanda or Uganda is required — that adds 3–5 days minimum.
-For the full bucket list, plan 12–14 days: Tanzania + Rwanda over 10–12 days is the standard bucket-list itinerary.
+The full African bucket list doesn't fit in 7 days honestly.
+Tanzania Northern Circuit covers Big Five plus migration.
+Gorilla trekking requires Rwanda or Uganda — that's another 3–5 days minimum.
+The realistic bucket-list itinerary is Tanzania + Rwanda over 10–12 days.
 If you only have 7 days, pick wildlife OR gorillas, not both.
-Most clients prioritise migration over gorillas for a first Africa trip.
+Most clients end up prioritising migration over gorillas for a first Africa trip; the order can reverse on a second visit.

 8 African Safari Destinations — Honest Operator Breakdowns

-Each destination below gets the same treatment — primary region, what it wins at, honest limitations, 7-day viability, and pricing band.
-Tanzania section includes our transparent bias (we're the 35-year Arusha operator writing this).
+Each destination gets the same treatment — primary region, what it wins at, the honest limitations, 7-day viability, and a real pricing band.
+Tanzania carries our transparent bias (we're the 35-year Arusha operator writing this).
 Other destinations get operator-informed perspective without overclaiming expertise.
 For Tanzania we link to deeper pages.
-For others, we trust you to do parallel research with destination specialists.
+For others, do parallel research with destination specialists — we'll happily refer you.

 1. Tanzania